theQRL/docs.theqrl.org/_docs/mining/pool.md

         "denomination": 100000000000 //truncate to this precision and store remainder },

  /* Module that monitors the submitted block maturities and manages rounds.
-Confirmed blocks mark the end of a round where workers' balances are increased in proportion to their shares. */
+Confirmed blocks mark the end of a round where workers balances are increased in proportion to their shares. */
     "blockUnlocker": {
         "enabled": true,
         "interval": 30, //how often to check block statuses in seconds